 - Stiglitz, Joseph.
 Freedom to Choose in Globalization and its Discontents

 - David Harvey.2006.
 Neoliberalism as Creative Destruction

-Using the information presented in this lesson, watch and analyze the documentary, Life and Debt (Jamaica), The New Rulers of the World (Indonesia) or Rape in the Fields (United States).
+Using the information presented in this lesson, watch and analyze the documentary, What are we doing here?
+(Africa), The New Rulers of the World (Indonesia) or Rape in the Fields (United States).
 How does colonial history, the modern world system, and/or the global economy inform contemporary problems in these countries?
 What is the role of corporations in influencing politics and economic activity?
 Do you think that modernization and development is improving or degrading the quality of life for people represented in these films?
 What type of solutions would you propose to solve the development problems presented in the film?
 Dont forget to respond to your classmates’ ideas; analyze their proposed solutions and explain why you agree or disagree.
 Be sure to demonstrate your understanding of the concepts presented in this section by employing or contesting the terms and ideas presented on this page.

 When you complete the discussion, continue to Globalization.